beegy-labs/my-girok/.ai/resume.md

 - Create nested relations with `createMany` (not supported)
 - Send database-generated fields (`id`, `projectId`, `resumeId`, `experienceId`, `parentId`, `createdAt`, `updatedAt`) to API
 - Skip test coverage updates
+- Use inline functions in map() iterations
+- Use state for navigation

 ✅ **DO**:
 - Follow amber library theme consistently